Drug Free America Foundation: Treatment methods

 In the third phase of the Straight program, clients were allowed to return to school or to start a part-time job.
 However, clients were still expected to spend their evenings and weekends at the Straight facility, where they would take on new responsibilities, such as assisting with cleaning and greeting visitors.

 In the fourth and fifth phase of the treatment, clients were only required to come to Straight three or four days a week instead of seven.

 Fifth phase clients, children under age 18 with no professional training, would help lead group sessions.
 While the first, second, and third phases could be completed in a minimum of two or three weeks, clients were expected to spend at least three months in phase four and two months in phase five.
 At an absolute minimum, a young person could theoretically complete the entire Straight program in six months, but in typical cases, 10–14 months were required and sometimes longer periods of time, up to 28 months or longer, were necessary.

 Straight "graduates" participated in follow-up group rap sessions, called "Aftercare", once or twice a week, sometimes accompanied by their parents, for the six months following their completion of the program.
 Graduates were also eligible to return to Straight as paid, part-time staff members, despite being a child with no professional counseling experience and being educated past a middle school level.

 The St. Petersburg Times noted that Straight's treatment practices were designed as a "gentler" successor to an earlier program called The Seed, which was closed after an independent report noted that its methods were reminiscent of "highly-refined brainwashing techniques employed by the North Koreans during the 1950s."

-Straight stated that their methods, while radical, enabled 60% of patients to become drug-free.